 The associated concept of biodiversity is equally problematic.
 When I first read the animal ethicist’s Andrew Lindzey’s words that the concept of biodiversity is philosophically vacuous, I was a bit shocked.
 We are so accustomed to thinking of biodiversity as a supreme, absolute, obvious good.
 However, who ultimately decides how diverse is diverse enough?
 It is a human agenda.
 If human being promote biodiversity by benign means, it is fine.
 However, if they do it by killing some animals in order to help others, it is a lot more ethically questionable.

 THE WIDER CONTEXT

 It is interesting to look at why the Myth of the Evil Grey Squirrel takes hold in society, in spite of being intellectually untenable.
 It is, of course, impossible to come up with a definitive answer, but a few things do come to mind.
-Defra online materials place the onus for controlling (killing) grey squirrels firmly with the landowner.
-Who gets grants for it.
-So it appears to be another way of passing public money to the countryside, in response to powerful lobbying.
-The myth is needed as propaganda to justify this particular instance of institutional corruption.
+Grants are given to land-owners to “control” (kill) grey squirrels.
+This may be another way of passing public money to the countryside, perhaps in response to some kind of powerful lobbying.
+The myth would be needed as propaganda to justify this particular instance of institutional corruption.